 The original bell and accompanying monument were destroyed sometime after the arrival of the KMT but the story was not forgotten.
 Following the democratization movement of the 1990s the bell was recast and the municipal government built the present structures, the bell tower and a torii, at what is officially known as Sayun Memorial Park 莎韻紀念公園 in 1998.
 What motivated people to recreate an artifact of imperial wartime propaganda in this place?
 You could write an entire thesis exploring this question so I won’t provide any trite answers here; it’s a topic deserving of further thought and consideration.

 My next stop was the former Nán’ào Shrine 南澳神社, originally built in the mid-1930s and located just a little north and west of the station on a south-facing hillside.
-Not much remains of this shrine apart from an overgrown stairway; I could not locate a pedestal, stone lanterns, or anything else at all really.
-Obviously the former shrine has been renovated at some point in the past—just look at those tacky railings—but the park is not well-maintained.
+Not much remains of this shrine apart from an overgrown stairway; I could not locate a pedestal, stone lanterns, or anything else of interest.
+Obviously the original shrine was renovated, probably in the 1970s, and replaced with something—but nothing remains to provide any clues13.

 With daylight running out and storm-clouds lingering over the mountains to the west I was glad to reach the Nánfāng’ào Lookout 南方澳觀景臺, the last major stop on the highway before coming down into Su’ao proper.
 Nanfang’ao remains one of Taiwan’s most important fishing ports, and it’s one I’ve previously covered on this blog—just have a peek at this full post for more.
 But the day was not quite over, and I made good use of my remaining time.